AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-fields-on-standard-salesforce-objects.md

 ## Lead {#lead}

 We add fields to the Lead object related to the First touch and Lead Creation touch milestones.
-This is for customers that would rather have attribution reported directly to fields instead of creating Touchpoint records.
+This is for customers that would rather have attribution reported directly to fields instead of creating [!UICONTROL Touchpoint record]s.
 Most of our customers go with the Touchpoint record route, but also use these fields within their automation platform.

 Touchpoint Source (FT): This is the source of the first touch interaction.